How to minimizing Spam Complaints?

 - Clearly identify sender organization: Ensure that the From Address and all subject lines clearly identify you and your organization.
 Many contacts will report an email as spam before opening if they do not recognize the sender.
 If you have not sent email to your customers within 6 months, we recommend using the confirmation process to invite them back to your list.

-- Send with a email with business domain: Mass email that comes from what resembles personal email addresses (those ending with gmail.com or yahoo.com) are often suspects of spam.
+- Send an email with business domain: Mass email that comes from what resembles personal email addresses (those ending with gmail.com or yahoo.com) are often suspects of spam.
 We suggest you invest to register for a business domain in order to come across as more professional organization.